-Nextdoor is the app where you plug into the neighborhoods that matter to you.
+Nextdoor is the app where you connect to the neighborhoods that matter to you.

-By bringing neighbors together, we can cultivate a kinder world where everyone has a neighborhood they can rely on.
+By bringing neighbors and organizations together, we can cultivate a kinder world where everyone has a neighborhood they can rely on.

-Neighbors turn to Nextdoor daily to receive trusted information, give and get help, and build real-world connections with those nearby — neighbors, local businesses, and public agencies.
+Neighbors around the world turn to Nextdoor daily to receive trusted information, give and get help, and build real-world connections with those nearby — neighbors, businesses, and public services.

 Nextdoor by the numbers

 - 11 countries

 - 275,000 neighborhoods globally

 - Nearly 1 in 3 U.S. households